cristik/CKPromise.Swift/README.md

 })
 ```
 Again, the promises allow us to declare the data processing in a linear flow, I'd
-day in a more natural one.
+ay in a more natural one.